Deadlines

 The Ascent Award offers up to $1,500 that can be used for project supplies; student wages of $15 per hour (if a wage is to be paid, the faculty mentor will need to hire the student); and up to 50% of travel costs directly related to the research or creative endeavor.
 In rare instances, a project may qualify for a stipend, but there is an important legal difference between stipends and wages.
 Be sure to review our flowchart (pdf) and interactive decision tool to determine which of these might be appropriate for your project.
 PEAK Experiences Award funds cannot be applied to tuition.

 Ascent Awardees will further develop essential skills for undertaking research and creative projects and will also foster meaningful relationships with their project’s faculty mentor.
-Ascent Awardees join the PEAK Experiences cohort and receive all of its benefits, including presenting works-in-progress to peers, engaging in guided reflection and goal-setting, and advising by the staff and Faculty Fellows of the Office of Undergraduate Research and Fellowships.
+Ascent Awardees join the PEAK Experiences cohort and receive all of its benefits, including presenting works-in-progress to peers, engaging in guided reflection and goal-setting, and advising by the staff and Faculty Fellows of Undergraduate Research and Fellowships.

 Award funds are distributed to the university account of the project’s faculty mentor.